planetary-social/nos/.github/pull_request_template.md

 ## Description
 A description of the changes proposed in the pull request.
-Explain what it does
+Explain what it does to give the reviewer some context for what they're reviewing.

 ## How to test
 1. Navigate to...